 (5) A delegate performing a function under this section is taken to do so in accordance with the terms of the delegation unless the contrary is shown.

 [Section 26AA inserted by No. 35 of 2000 s.
-10.]
+10; amended by No. 28 of 2015 s.
+36 and 69.]

 26AB.
 Documents, execution of by Commission

-(1) The Conservation Commission is to have a common seal.
+(1) The Commission is to have a common seal.

-(2) A document is duly executed by the Conservation Commission if —
+(2) A document is duly executed by the Commission if —

-(a) the common seal of the Conservation Commission is affixed to it in accordance with subsections (3) and (4); or
+(a) the common seal of the Commission is affixed to it in accordance with subsections (3) and (4); or

-(b) it is signed on behalf of the Conservation Commission by one or more persons authorised to do so under subsection (5).
+(b) it is signed on behalf of the Commission by one or more persons authorised to do so under subsection (5).

-(3) The common seal of the Conservation Commission is not to be affixed to any document except as authorised by the Conservation Commission.
+(3) The common seal of the Commission is not to be affixed to any document except as authorised by the Commission.

-(4) The common seal of the Conservation Commission is to be affixed to a document in the presence of 2 of its members, and each of them is to sign the document to attest that the common seal was so affixed.
+(4) The common seal of the Commission is to be affixed to a document in the presence of 2 of its members, and each of them is to sign the document to attest that the common seal was so affixed.

-(5) The Conservation Commission may, by writing under its seal, authorise one or more of its members to sign documents on its behalf, either generally or subject to any conditions or restrictions specified in the authorisation.
+(5) The Commission may, by writing under its seal, authorise one or more of its members to sign documents on its behalf, either generally or subject to any conditions or restrictions specified in the authorisation.

 (6) A document purporting to be executed in accordance with this section is to be presumed to be duly executed until the contrary is proved.

-(7) A document executed by a person under this section without the common seal of the Conservation Commission is not to be regarded as a deed unless the person executes it as a deed and is authorised under subsection (5) to do so.
+(7) A document executed by a person under this section without the common seal of the Commission is not to be regarded as a deed unless the person executes it as a deed and is authorised under subsection (5) to do so.

-(8) Where a document is produced bearing a seal purporting to be the common seal of the Conservation Commission, it is to be presumed that the seal is the common seal of the Conservation Commission until the contrary is proved.
+(8) Where a document is produced bearing a seal purporting to be the common seal of the Commission, it is to be presumed that the seal is the common seal of the Commission until the contrary is proved.

 [Section 26AB inserted by No. 35 of 2000 s.
-10.]
+10; amended by No. 28 of 2015 s.
+69.]

 26AC.
 Review of operations etc. of Commission

-(1) The Minister is to carry out a review of the operations and effectiveness of the Conservation Commission as soon as is practicable after the expiration of 5 years from the commencement of the Conservation and Land Management Amendment Act 2000 and in the course of that review is to have regard to —
+(1) The Minister is to carry out a review of the operations and effectiveness of the Commission as soon as is practicable after the expiration of 5 years from the commencement of the Conservation and Land Management Amendment Act 2015 section 37 and in the course of that review is to have regard to —

-(a) the need for the continuation of the Conservation Commission; and
+(a) the need for the continuation of the Commission; and

 (b) any other matters that appear to the Minister to be relevant.